-Whether you inherited your trees from a previous owner or have selected trees to add to your landscape, trees are a significant investment of time and money.
-However, trees bring a wide range of financial, health and emotional benefits.
+Whether you inherited your trees from a previous owner or have selected trees to add to your landscape, trees are a significant investment of time and money,but they bring a wide range of financial, health and emotional benefits.

-Strategically planning when you add trees to your area can lower your energy costs.
+Strategic planning when you add trees to your landscape can lower your energy bills and improve air quality.
 Planting deciduous trees with a large crown on the southern side will provide shade all day for windows and roofs.
 Trees with lower crowns block the afternoon sun on the west side.
 Small evergreens protect your property by acting as a wind breaker on the north and western sides of the property.

 Trees not only add to a property’s aesthetic value, they also provide visual and sound barriers to increase your privacy.
 Fruit, beautiful foliage, flowers, and